siverpro/testnet_wiki/docs/02_Installation/05_Installing_Factom_testnet_software.md

     docker exec factomd_node ps -aux | grep factomd

-If you get a similar response as in the image below everything is OK, and you may continue to the next step.
+If you get a similar response as shown below everything is OK, and you may continue to the next step.

+    root        13 14.5  0.5 475804 44764 ?
+Sl   21:27   0:01 /root/bin/factomd -faulttimeout=120 -startdelay=600 -network=CUSTOM -customnet=fct_community_test -blktime=600 -debugconsole=remotehost:8093
 Opening the appropriate ports on your network
 ---------------------------------------------